 Birding can be a wonderful lifelong hobby that allows kids to build patience, concentration, powers of observation and develop a connection to the natural world.

 It’s incredibly rewarding and fascinating.
 And it can be done in nearly any environment, any time of year.
 And...it gets kids outdoors!
 Once kids start birding, they’ll never see the outdoors the same way again.
+Millions of people all over the world enjoy watching and identifying birds.
+Learning to identify your neighborhood birds is a great way to connect to nature while building observation skills.
 Still not convinced?
 Check out our piece, Why Your Kid Need to Go Birding.

 Getting started in birding is a lot like anything else.
-Start with what you know.
-A good idea is to ask your child to write down all the birds they can already identify.
+Start with what you know!
+Ask your child to write down all the birds they can already identify.
 Then ask them to commit to learning a few new ones each week.
 Now it’s time to do your research—together.
 Go online or head to the library to learn which birds are local to your city, town or region.
 It might be handy to pick up a Field Guide or a Bird ID cards (find them and print them or order online).
 Once you have your resources gathered, make a list of the most common species in your area and learn them with your child.
 Start small with about 3-4 birds.
 Once you‘ve mastered both male and female of those species, grow your list!

 Some of your best birding may be in your own backyard or local park or community garden.
 It's easiest to learn the birds that live around you as you will see them repeatedly and, as they say, practice makes perfect!
 To ensure that your child will see birds in your early days of birding, think about making and setting up a window of a backyard bird feeder or transforming your backyard into a Backyard Wildlife Sanctuary.
 If you put up a feeder, stock it up with the favorite seed blends of local birds and keep it stocked.
 Getting your local birds hooked on your reliable food source only to forget about the feeder through the winter is irresponsible as some of those birds may not survive as well with the food source suddenly gone.